-While more scientific evidence is needed to support the claim, some people even speculate that turmeric is so powerful that it may have the ability to not only prevent cancer, but work toward treating it as well.
+While more scientific evidence is needed to support the claim, some people even speculate that turmeric is so powerful that it may have the ability to not only prevent cancer but work toward treating it as well.

 Ancient medicine has long understood the powerful health benefits of turmeric and the medicinal properties it provides to our bodies.
-Western medicine is just starting to adapt the functional medicine mindset and starting to recognize turmeric as the powerful spice that it is.
+Western medicine is just starting to adapt to the functional medicine mindset and starting to recognize turmeric as the powerful spice that it is.

 However, I always want to caution my clients that turmeric is not a magic pill that will somehow restore bad health.